Liturgical Readings for the week of March 16th, 2025

 Related Articles

-Here are the liturgical readings for the week of April 6th through April 12th, 2025 from the NABRE and the NRSVCE translations Read More
+Here are the liturgical readings for the week of July 6th through 12th, 2025 from the NRSVCE and the NABRE translations Read More

 Leave a Comment